unm-digital-futures/digital-history-review/docs/essays/simms-building.md

 ## Space Around the Simms
 {% include figure.html class="img-right" width="33%" caption="Simms Building" src="images/simms-1.jpg" %}

 The Simms building can be seen from nearby.
 Notice the posts supporting the entire side of the building.
 That looks hard.
 There are lots of windows.
-Everyone likes windows.
+Everyone likes windows. [^source]

 ## Changing Spaces